Cwill14/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+    sessions are a way of storing data about a client, it is mainly used to keep a use from not having to login everytime they navigate to a new page on your website.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+    bcrypt hashes the password, making so if an attacker wants to know a password, they must know the function, parameters and input to get teh same hash.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+    bcrypt hashes passwords to a certain length. the longer the length, the longer it takes an attacker to go through enough permutations to find the password.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+    the header, the payload, and the signature

 ## Minimum Viable Product